hyaguchijsk/euslisp_tutorial/docs/index.md

 Since the EusLisp interpreter does not support readline, it is not able to:

 - Navigate through the history
-- Use cursor keys.
+- Use cursor keys

 In order to avoid this problem, it is recommended to use emacs shell.
-After starting emacs, doing `M-x shell` will launch emacs shell.
+After starting emacs, doing `M-x shell` will launch the shell.
 In emacs shell, the history can be navigated with `M-p`, the cursor keys can be used, results can be accumulated in the buffer, besides many other benefits.

 ### Using the Interpreter

 In EusLisp interpreter,
-** there is no difference between capital and lowercase letters, and the outer parenthesis `()` can be omitted. **
+**there is no difference between capital and lowercase letters, and the outer parenthesis `()` can be omitted**.

 For example: